by Michael W. Taft

 Over the years, however, I’ve found that people seem to misunderstand my meaning.
 So here’s what I mean:

 1. Ideas are just sounds and pictures in your head.
 We use them to make approximate models of reality, and those are helpful for staying alive, eating, etc. However, don’t mistake an idea in your head for anything real.
 Never believe any idea.
 Ever.
 Thoughts are just thoughts.
 The menu is not the meal.
 The thought is not the reality.
+Don’t believe a thought.

 Try noticing the next time you really believe a thought.
 This is a great mindfulness practice.
 Can you let go of thinking it is somehow pointing to reality?
 Can you still play with it without getting caught again?
 This is a game that can change your life.

 What belief do you have that you can let go of?
+What belief can’t you let go of?